 Actually, we don’t usually allow people to take photos and post them to social media during BMW Group events, but we were able to make an exception for this one.
 So when I kicked-off the event, I specifically told the attendees that it was okay to take pictures and post them on Twitter and Instagram with our hashtag #BMWWOLCON.

 Fortunately, moderation wasn’t necessary.
-Everyone was really excited about seeing the wall change with every post and we all had a lot of fun.
+Everyone was really excited about seeing the live social media feed change with every post and we all had a lot of fun.